MCZbase/DataShot_DesktopApp/README.md

       -Dversion=10.2.0.5.0 -Dpackaging=jar -Dfile=ojdbc14.jar -DgeneratePom=true

 (2) Create a test database.
-A dump of the schema of a working test database (as of version 1.0.4) is in docs_manual/sql/mysql_ver1.0.4.sql the expected name, user and location of this database are in src/main/java/hibernate.cfg.xml (you will need to create a database lepidoptera).
+A dump of the schema of a working test database (as of version 1.2.2) is in docs_manual/sql/mysql_ver1.2.2.sql the expected name, user and location of this database are in src/main/java/hibernate.cfg.xml (you will need to create a database lepidoptera).
 (The default name of the database is lepidoptera, but this can be changed, and one database can be configured for testing and another for production use).

-    mysql lepidoptera -p < docs_manual/sql/mysql_ver1.0.4.sql
-    mysql lepidoptera -p < docs_manual/sql/mysql_post_ver1.1.0.changes.sql
+    mysql lepidoptera -p < docs_manual/sql/mysql_ver1.2.2.sql

-Once this database has been created, you'll need to create a user that the application will use to connect to the database, that is a user LEPIDOPTERA with select/insert/update/delete privileges on the lepidoptera schema on localhost.
+Once this database has been created, you'll need to create a user that the application will use to connect to the database, that is (in the default configuration) a user LEPIDOPTERA with select/insert/update/delete privileges on the lepidoptera schema on localhost.

     grant select, insert, update, delete on lepidoptera.* to 'LEPIDOPTERA'@'localhost';